awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 1. Choose **Start build**\.

-## AWS CodeBuild and Amazon EFS Sample Summary<a name="sample-efs-summary"></a>
+## CodeBuild and Amazon EFS Sample Summary<a name="sample-efs-summary"></a>

  After your AWS CodeBuild project is built, you have a \.jar file created by your Java application\.
 The \.jar file is built to your Amazon EFS file system in a directory called `/efs/.m2`\.
-AWS CodeBuild uses the mount command, `mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2`, to mount the Amazon EFS file system\.
+CodeBuild uses the mount command, `mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2`, to mount the Amazon EFS file system\.
 For more information, see [Mounting File Systems](https://docs.aws.amazon.com/efs/latest/ug/mounting-fs.html)\.